konrad/2016-11-09-Software_carpentry_course_Wuerzburg/Unix_Shell/Unix_Shell.md

 The variable `FILE` (you can give it also any other name) can be used inside of the loop.

-If you git now Ctr-↑ you will get the line
+If you press now Ctr-↑ you will get the line

 ```
 for FILE in three_lines.txt two_lines.txt; do head -n 1 $FILE; done